Air Fryer Recipe

 Method

-1. Prep your ingredients: Ensure all veggies are washed and prepped.
-Slice zucchini, chop sun-dried tomatoes, dice bell pepper, and finely slice red onion.
+1. Prepare your ingredients: Make sure all the vegetables are washed and ready to go.
+Slice the zucchini, chop the sun-dried tomatoes, dice the bell pepper, and finely slice the red onion.

-2. Cook the veggies: Heat olive oil in a pan over medium heat.
-Add red onion and sauté until translucent.
-Add bell pepper and zucchini, season with salt and pepper, and cook until tender.
-Remove from heat and let cool slightly.
+2. Cook the vegetables: Heat the olive oil in a pan over medium heat.
+Add the red onion and sauté until translucent.
+Add the bell pepper and zucchini, season with salt and pepper, and cook until tender.
+Take off the heat and leave to cool slightly.

-3. Assemble the quesadillas: Lay out a tortilla and sprinkle half with cooked veggies, sun-dried tomatoes, black olives, and crumbled feta cheese.
-Fold tortilla over to create a half-moon shape.
+3. Assemble the quesadillas: Lay out a tortilla and scatter one half with the cooked vegetables, sun-dried tomatoes, black olives, and crumbled feta cheese.
+Fold the tortilla over to make a half-moon shape.

-4. Preheat and cook in the air fryer: Set air fryer to 180°C (356°F) and preheat.
-Place quesadillas in air fryer basket and cook for 5-7 minutes or until tortillas are golden and crispy.
+4. Preheat and cook in the air fryer: Set the air fryer to 180°C (356°F) and preheat.
+Place the quesadillas in the air fryer basket and cook for 5-7 minutes, or until the tortillas are golden and crisp.

-5. Garnish and serve: Remove quesadillas from air fryer, slice into wedges, and garnish with fresh basil leaves before serving.
+5. Garnish and serve: Remove the quesadillas from the air fryer, slice into wedges, and garnish with fresh basil leaves before serving.

 Why this works in an air fryer